Bentleyj/BeyondPhotography/README.md

 ### Day 23

 Still a short day as still busy.
 Modified the random pixelation to effect to be a regular pixelation effect!
 Quick and simple today!

+### Day 24

+Kind of a mistake effect today but I'm really pleased with the way it's come out.
+Really simple effect which creates quite a compelling result!
+Weave it up!
+I used a random shift  but in a pixelated kind of way and went for really straight up and down shifts.
+Still in pursuit of the tile explode effect.
+I think I have a good idea of how to proceed now which is awesome!